 We have audited in accordance with Philippine Standards on Auditing, the financial statements of Supercity Realty Development Corporation for the year ended December 31, 2012, on which we have rendered our report dated April 11, 2013.
 Our audit was made for the purpose of forming an opinion on the basic financial statements taken as a whole.
 The applicable supplementary information (see List of Supplementary Information) are presented for purposes of additional analysis in compliance with the requirements of the Securities Regulation Code Rule 68, and are not a required part of the basic financial statements prepared in accordance with Philippine Financial Reporting Standards.
-Such supplementary information are the responsibility of management.
-The supplementary information have been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+Such supplementary information have been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.